An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Related Work

 One popular method that circumvents the need for estimating the Lipschitz constant $L$ is the DIRECT (DIviding RECTangles) algorithm \cite{jones1993-JOTA}.
 This derivative-free, partition-based algorithm operates under the determination of \textit{potentially optimal rectangles}, where any value of the global Lipschitz constant $L$ within the range $(0, \infty)$ is implicitly considered during the selection of the partitions to explore.
 DIRECT possesses several noteworthy features, including a simple partition scheme, an everywhere-dense property that ensures convergence towards the global optimal solution as the algorithm iterates indefinitely, and a minimal number of hyperparameters.
 In fact, DIRECT has only one hyperparameter and has exhibited robustness in practical applications \cite{jones1993-JOTA}.
 These characteristics have inspired the development of several similar algorithms based on the concept of potentially optimal partitions \cite{gablonsky2001, mockus_2011, paulavivcius2020globally, mockus2017application, liu2015mrdirect, liu2017improving, lera2015deterministic, paulavivcius2014simplicial}.

 Other noteworthy algorithms in the Lipschitz optimization class focus on estimating the local Lipschitz constant $L_i$ for each sub-region $\mathcal{D}_i$ of the domain $\mathcal{D}$.
 In \cite{sergeyev1995information}, an algorithm is proposed for optimizing univariate functions, while for multivariate functions, a dimensionality reduction method employing Peano curves is utilized \cite{strongin1992algorithms, sergeyev2013introduction}.
 The estimation of local Lipschitz constants is employed in a diagonal partition-based algorithm described in \cite{kvasov2003local}.
 In \cite{gergel2015local}, the computation of local Lipschitz constants is integrated into a scheme that reduces the initial multidimensional problem to a set of recursively and adaptively connected univariate subproblems, as further explored in \cite{gergel2016adaptive}.
 A similar concept is proposed when the first derivative is available in \cite{gergel1997global}.
 However, it is worth noting that the performance of these approaches is highly susceptible to a reliability parameter that users must define beforehand, as emphasized in \cite{kvasov2003local, gergel2015local, jones2020direct, sergeyev2015deterministic}.
+At the same time, even with a misspecified reliability parameter, these methods can exhibit stronger theoretical convergence guarantees than DIRECT-type methods \cite{Sergeyev01011998, sergeyev2017deterministic}.
 Similar approaches have been developed specifically for univariate objective functions \cite{sergeyev1998global, sergeyev2021novel, posypkin2022efficient, kvasov2009univariate}.

 Furthermore, successful hybridizations have been achieved by combining some of the aforementioned approaches with local optimization methods.
 For instance, the DIRECT algorithm has been hybridized with a truncated Newton method in \cite{liuzzi2010direct} and a coordinate descent approach in \cite{liuzzi2016exploiting}, resulting in improved performance, as also observed in the methodology presented in \cite{paulavivcius2020globally}.